-The windswept coastal cycle from Westport to rugged Achill Island along the Great Western Greenway is one of Ireland’s best family bike routes.
+The windswept coastal cycle from Westport to Cashel along the Great Western Greenway is one of Ireland’s best family bike routes.
 Base yourself in Westport for the weekend and spend a morning wandering the charming streets before setting out on your bike ride.

-The 42km long path is a manageable route that takes between two to three hours for novice cyclists to complete and the reward is incredible views of Clew Bay and Croagh Patrick in the background.
-Cross over to Achill Island and jump into the crystal clear waters of Keem Bay to celebrate the end of your cycle.
+The 49km long path is a manageable route that takes between two to three hours for novice cyclists to complete and the reward is incredible views of Clew Bay and Croagh Patrick in the background.
+Cross over to Acaill (Achill Island) and jump into the crystal clear waters of Keem Bay before heading on to the finish line in Cashel.

 For a very handy pickup service anywhere along the greenway, get in touch with Westport Bike Hire, so your family can head back to the mainland and spend the afternoon walking the grounds of stunning Westport House.